Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 .. code::

-   pathod -p 7070 -d ~/PATH/TO/JSON -a '/web/v1/user/appointment=200:c"application/json":b<invalid_response'
+   pathod -p 7070 -d ~/PATH/TO/JSON \
+   -a '/web/v1/user/appointment=200:c"application/json":b<invalid_response'

 where :code:`~/PATH/TO/JSON` is the path in which you have the :code:`invalid_response` file which contains the json response.
-The json is provided to you on these repository. pathod now will run on the port 7070 and when it will receive an http request with /web/v1/user/appointment url will send back a 200 message with content type :code:`application/json` with the :code:`invalid_response` content as body.
+The json is provided to you in this repository. pathod now will run on the port 7070 and when it will receive an http request with /web/v1/user/appointment url will send back a 200 message with content type :code:`application/json` with the :code:`invalid_response` content as body.

 now run